reartnew/grana/README.md

 # grana

-Grana is an open-source command-line declarative automation tool, whose purpose is launching pipelines easily in any environment from the local machine to the automation server.
+Grana is an open-source command-line task automation tool, whose purpose is launching pipelines easily in any environment from the local machine to the automation server.

 [![PyPI - Python Version](https://img.shields.io/pypi/pyversions/grana)](https://pypi.python.org/pypi/grana/)